exteon/mapping-class-loader/README.md

 - `$source` is the generated or modified source code to be loaded.
 If this is null, `$file` must be specified and the meaning is that `$file` will be loaded without further processing (or, in other words, conventional loader behavior).
+- `$hintCode` : for generated code, there is sometimes the need to generate some hint classes for the development tools (i.e. developer's GUI or static analysers).
+This property provides that code, which can be dumped to a directory using `MappingClassLoader::dumpHintClasses()`.

+### `IClassScanner`

+Resolvers can (not required but desirable) implement the `IClassScanner` interface to enable functions such as cache pregeneration and hint file dumping.

+The interface has one method, `scanClasses()` which needs to return an array of the class names that can be resolved by the resolver.

 ## Caching